galaxyproject/training-material/news/_posts/2024-01-31-postmarketos.md

 such as yourself can dream about.

-Or if you're not buying any of this, then it's for those emergency situations where you forgot your laptop and need to solve a bioinformatics crisis on the go.
+Or if you're not buying any of this, then it's for those emergency situations where you forgot your laptop and need to solve a bioinformatics crisis on the go 🧬🌄